 5.7.1.5.
-Exceptions to the Probationary Period 5.7.1.5.1.
+Exceptions to the Probationary Period

+5.7.1.5.1.
 Extension of Probationary Period

-Candidates may request an extension of the probationary period by one year in exceptional cases of personal circumstances beyond either the candidate's or the University's control.
+Candidates may request an extension of the probationary period in one-year increments in exceptional cases of personal circumstances beyond either the candidate's or the University's control.
 The application for an extension of the probationary period, including the reasons for the application, are confidential, although the approval of an extension may be made public.